olgashi/Routing_Application/README.md

 ### Core Algorithm Overview
 ● Manually separate packages into 3 piles (taking into account any restrictions such as special notes and package delivery deadlines), one is designated for the first truck and two are designated for the second truck (two separate trips).
 Third truck is not used.

-● The first truck starts making deliveries and leaves HUB at 8:00 am, the second truck goes out at 9:05 am.
-Once the second truck is finished, it comes back to the HUB to get the remaining packages and delivers those as well.
+● The first truck starts making deliveries and leaves the HUB at 8:00 am, the second truck goes out at 9:05 am (as stated in the requirements).
+Once the second truck is finished, it comes back to the HUB to get the remaining packages and then delivers those as well.

 ● Repeat for all three piles until all packages are delivered:
-For each package on a given truck at each trip
+For each package on a given truck at each trip:
 - Look up an address pair which represents a key, in that key the first element is the current location and second is a shipping address of the package.
 Look up is performed in a list of key-value pairs where key is a pair and the value is the distance between the two locations.
 Look up has run time complexity of O(1).
 - If the pair exists, then add corresponding distance to the running total; update package status and actual delivery time.

 ### Loading and parsing package and location data
-Location data and package data is loaded from csv files dynamically.
+Location data and package data is loaded from csv files.
 There are two separate methods that load data into a corresponding data structure, read_packages_csv_file and read_locations_csv_file (both located in utils/input_data_utils.py).

 In case the solution has to be scaled (either number of packages or number of locations), no additional modifications to the code are needed, it will support any number of packages or locations.
 The only requirement is that csv files, that contain location and package data, are kept in the same format.